 - Maintaining Conservation Management Actions that underpin the Congressionally mandated permanent conservation of these lands.

-- Protecting these public lands from uses which are not consistent with the conservation purposes for which they were designated such as new rights-of-way, grazing, and off-road vehicle recreation.
+- Protecting these public lands from uses which are not consistent with the conservation purposes for which they were designated such as new rights-of-way, grazing, and illegal off-road vehicle recreation.

 - Keeping the California Desert’s open vistas intact as they are for current and future generations to explore and enjoy.

 The California Desert National Conservation Lands require better management and stewardship, including:

 - Improving the monitoring and management of cultural resources to protect them from vandalism.